Apocalypse: Dawn of the Dead

 "Can anyone hotwire a bus?"
 Nicholas asked his friends, sounding a bit doubtful with the answer he was expecting to get.
 If this didn't work, they'd have to run for it.

 "Whose idea was this again?"
 John asked in an irritated tone, having just gone along with the flow and realizing that they didn't really even have a plan at this point.

 "Yeah, give me a sec."
 Liam said, hoping into the driver's seat a few moments later.
-Nicholas starred at the black-haired teen in complete disbelief before Judith said "Hey, don't complain.
-You have a problem with it, you can walk"
+Nicholas starred at the black-haired teen in complete disbelief before Judith said, "Hey, don't complain.
+If you have a problem with it, you can walk."

-"Hurry up man!
+"Hurry up!
 Go ask fast as-" Nick began to say to Liam before he cut him off.